run-ai/docs/docs/Administrator/admin-ui-setup/dashboard-analysis.md

 __Analysis and Suggested actions__:

-Discuss with Job owner.
+Search for Jobs with an Error status on the Jobs view and discuss with Job owner.
 Consider deleting these Jobs in order to free up the resources for other users.

 ### Jobs with a Long Duration